- Risk Factors

 - Depression and anxiety put sufferers at risk for developing a number of other mental health issues.

 - For example, individuals with either of those issues are also more likely to have poor academic or job performance, to engage in substance abuse, and to experience family and other relationship problems.

 Since duck syndrome is often a manifestation of depression or anxiety, the outcomes for those conditions need to be considered.
 Depression can be chronic, in that 85% of people who have one episode of the disorder will have another one within 15 years of the first episode.
 People with depression or anxiety are at greater risk for developing other forms of mental illness, disability, or even death.

-Where can one get more information on mental-health issues that are thought to be associated with duck syndrome?
+Where can I get more information on duck syndrome?